amir0ff/reactjs-use-form/README.md

 - 📋 Form model with optional validation function.
 - ⚙️ Function to run after form validation and submission.
-- ⚛️ React functional component with a form
+- ⚛️ React functional component with a form.

 ## Install